The only way that a poor man can have a rich man’s house is to buy it in the rough and rehab it.

 We were inspired by an Italianate porch with a paneled ceiling in Milwaukee so we decided to make one for ours.
 It is very easy to make with just plywood and one fancy molding.
 Being a math teacher, I was very proud of the fact that I used a system of three equations and three unknowns to determine the size of the panels.

 Marks on the house told us that we had a low balustrade on the porch roof.
 We found a pattern on an Italianate in Galena to use for ours.
 It was time consuming to make but the end product is well worth it.

 The porch apron was my wife’s original design.

-The back porch had an original soldered pan roof with built in gutters so we did the same for the front porch.
 The pans are lead coated copper so they will last a lifetime.
-The old timers made them out of terne metal which is a thin sheet of metal covered with a lead alloy.
+The old timers made them out of tern metal which is a thin sheet of metal covered with a lead alloy.

 Here is the finished porch.
 My wife and I are very lucky in that we complement each other’s skills.
-She designed the proch and I carried it out.
-All of the elements are remilled from a redwood water tower taken down in Chicago.
+She designed the porch and I carried it out.
+All of the elements are re-milled from a redwood water tower taken down in Chicago.
 It took me three summers to build the porch.